tkerbe2/tkdev-aws-web-app/README.md

 # Web App Lab

 I created this lab as an example for my Hennepin Tech students (or any student interested).
 The first part of this lab is to create a functioning highly available web application in the AWS Console.
 The second component of this lab is then deploying these same resources with code.
-The focus and intent of this lab is to both familiarize with AWS Console (VPC, EC2, IAM) and also recognize the advantages of using IaC.
+The focus and intent of this lab is to both familiarize with AWS Console (VPC[^1], EC2[^2], IAM[^3]) and also recognize the advantages of using IaC.

+[^1]: In this lap we specifically build many components with [VPC Reference](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html)

 ### (Part 1) Manual Creation - Web App Lab